Indonesian Explorer: Raja Ampat to Papua New Guinea

 Tour Price Includes

-• All on board ship accommodation with meals, house beer, wine and soft drinks with lunch and dinner
+• All on board meals including house beer, wine and soft drinks with lunch and dinner

 Tour Price Does Not Include